haka-security/haka/doc/developer/arch.rst

 Haka will call the capture module and wait for an incoming packet.
 Once a packet is received, it is filtered by calling the dissectors and the rules setup by the user in the configuration file.
-At some point, on dissector will accept (or drop) the packet to make it continue (or stop) its journey on the network.
+At some point, one dissector will `accept/drop` the packet to make it `continue/stop` its journey on the network.

 .. image:: capture.png